Ada-Developers-Academy/core-projects/pyblobs/intro.md

 To create our game we will use **repl.it**, a browser based IDE.
 Repl allows developers to create and run mini applications in the browser.
 We highly suggest [creating an account](https://repl.it/signup) with Repl using your github credentials.
 This will allow you to create repositories and commits to Github using Repl's interface.

 For a more collaborative experience, we also suggest using repl's multiplayer feature to have you and your partner edit on the same repl together.
-To use multiplayer mode, click "Share" on the top right, a pop-up window should appear with the invite tab open.
+To use multiplayer mode, click "Share" on the top right corner, a pop-up window should appear with the invite tab open.
 Type in your partners username and click 'invite'.

 ## Getting Started with Pygame